-There’s loads for little ones at this hotel, including a splash pool with slides and fountains, and a Thomson Kids’ Club.
+There’s loads for little ones at this hotel, including a splash pool with slides and fountains, and a Kids’ Club by TUI Family Life.
 What’s more, it’s right by the beach.

 The Hotel Victoria Playa is geared up for family holidays.
 Little ones will love the children’s pool filled with slides, fountains and big tilting buckets.
 And there’s even a section at the buffet where kids can load up their own plates.

 Location-wise, this place is just footsteps away from a golden-sand beach.
 From there, you can follow the coastal path over the cliffs to the neighbouring resort of Son Bou.
 Within a five-minute walk, there are shops and restaurants, too.

 TripAdvisor Traveller Rating